 Today marks exactly two weeks since we moved into our new Georgia home, and I still have boxes all over.
 I told myself I would have at least one room completed by today, and I am happy to say our master bath decor is done!
 Or at least, done enough for now.
 But it feels good to walk into my bathroom and feel like my little bathroom makeover that I envisioned is where I wanted it to be.
 So I’m happy to share this super EASY master bath remodel with you, so you can maybe be inspired to give your bathroom a face lift too!

 (Full disclosure: I link to products mentioned for my readers who want to shop.
-The exact product is linked when possible, while others are linked to a similar product.
-Some are affiliate links, through which I may earn a small commission at no additional cost to you.
-It just helps support my family!
-Thanks for reading and helping me keep our lights on.)
+The exact product is linked when possible, while others are linked to a similar product.)

 Master Bath Before and After